 So, what are the 7 pillars of Stanislavski acting techniques?

 A major problem actor face is where to look, or where to focus.
-To address this issue Stanislavski’s method acting offers several tools to the actor.
-He describes in his book, An Actor Prepares, that an actor must have point of attention.
-This will not only help actor to stay in the scene but also takes actor’s attention away from the audience or camera or the crew.
+To address this issue Stanislavski’s method of acting offers several tools to the actor.
+He describes in his book, An Actor Prepares, that an actor must have a point of attention.
+This will not only help actor to stay in the scene but also takes the actor’s attention away from the audience or camera or the crew.

 An effective technique is to create a circle of attention.
 This attention can be created by using the objects in the room or the light.
 During the scene, try to restrict the circle only to the necessary area.
-Whenever circle gets out of control, bring it back to the objects or focused light that you had marked as your circle of attention.
+Whenever a circle gets out of control, bring it back to the objects or focused light that you had marked as your circle of attention.
 Even while moving, carry this circle of attention with you.

 Hence, most of the Stanislavski acting techniques are designed to help an actor stay relaxed.
 Stanislavski believed that in order to stay relaxed actor must direct their attention completely on the task in the given scene.
 Because it is impossible to completely remove the muscular tension.
 If you try to relax your legs, tension moves to your shoulders, and you shake it off your shoulders, it might go to your back.
 There will always be a struggle.
-But it is actors job to keep it under control and not allow it show it in his or her performance.
+But it is the actor’s job to keep it under control and not allow it to show in his or her performance.

 Units and objectives

-- Getting your coat may be because its chilly outside.
+- Getting your coat maybe because it’s chilly outside.

-- Then checking if you got the essentials like money, keys etc.
+- Then checking if you got the essentials like money, keys, etc.